 This workshop focuses on the importance of rhythmic control in jazz improvisation.
-Through innovative metronome exercises, recorded examples and ensemble coaching, we work on the numerous ways that internalization of the pulse facilitates an increased ability to navigate chord changes.
+Through innovative metronome exercises, recorded examples and ensemble coaching, we work on the numerous ways that internalization of the pulse not only improves one’s sense of rhythm, but also facilitates an increased ability to navigate through chord changes.

 This workshop directly draws from my experiences on the bandstand with jazz masters.
 We’ll explore 20 practical “rules of thumb” that can be applied to all elements of playing jazz, especially when faced with real time challenges on the bandstand.